tedbeasth/imbd_movie_mini_project/README.md

 - Genre model that only has a name attribute
 - Movie model that contains all the other fields from the csv file

-For the database design I decided to break it up into a few different models.
+&ensp; &ensp; &ensp; For the database design I decided to break it up into a few different models.
 Mainly because this is more like a real world application for a database design.
 Given more problems to solve and a more real world application, the models could be broken up further.

 #### Assumptions:
 - An actor’s facebook likes are the same across all movies